oveleon/contao-cookiebar/docs/CUSTOMIZATION.md

 The `_cookiebar.scss` included in the package contains all default stylings, responsive settings as well as animations can be integrated into your own style sheet.

-> However, we recommend here to override style adjustments only in a separate CSS file or to take the `_cookiebar.scss` file as a basis.
+> However, we recommend to override style adjustments only in a separate CSS file or to take the `_cookiebar.scss` file as a basis.

 # Blocked Content Elements
 Template | Description